carpentries/lesson-development-training/episodes/lesson-design.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- We will learn to develop lessons based on the (slightly adapted) Nicholl’s backward lesson design  process.
+- We will learn to develop lessons based on the (slightly adapted) Nicholls' backward lesson design  process.
 - There can be many reasons to create a new lesson.
 - This training will give you a process to follow to ensure your lesson is effective.